noyzion/noyzion/README.md

 ## 🧭 About Me

-I'm a **Software Engineer** who enjoys building complete systems - from backend architecture and cloud infrastructure
-to clean, intuitive user-facing applications.
+I'm a **Backend Developer** with a strong foundation in software engineering,
+backend architecture, REST APIs, databases and cloud-based systems.

+I currently work as a **Backend Developer at inManage**, where I continue to grow through real production challenges, backend development, system design and clean code practices.

 🎓 **B.Sc. in Computer Science** - The Academic College of Tel Aviv-Yafo
-💡 Strong hands-on experience through real projects
+💼 Backend Developer at **inManage**
+💡 Experienced in building server-side systems, APIs and cloud-oriented applications
-🌱 Constantly learning and improving
+🌱 Constantly learning, improving and solving real-world problems through code

 ---